I’ve never owned a modern road bike. Always wanted one, but the thought of shaving my legs and wearing lycra and click clack shoes always stopped me.

 shakedown

 The 1kg savings is massive and the electronic shifting is wild.
-The bike just feels SO fast!
+The bike just feels SO fast.

 Before the upgrades I was just doing slow laps around Centennial Park, but on the shakedown ride I quickly realised that this thing now just eggs you on to ride harder and faster.
 It’s a night and day difference from my Canyon Grizl.
 The Grizl is super playful and fun, but the Allez… it’s trying to kill me!